MikeSilberbauer/maucha-ionic-diagram/README.md

 # maucha-ionic-diagram
-Code for drawing Maucha diagrams of the ratio of major cations and anions in water samples
+Code for drawing Maucha diagrams of the ratio of major cations and anions in water samples.
+Submission of a 1989 Turbo Pascal program for the ReScience challenge.